Duplication services offered

 If you would like digital copies of material from the collection not already available in our digital collections you are welcome to submit a duplication request through our Special Collections Request System, Aeon.

 - Limited resources are available to provide duplication services.
-However, we are able to accommodate up six folders of archival material and limited scans from books and serials.
+However, we are able to accommodate up to 2 boxes and 4 folders per box of archival material and limited scans from books and serials per quarter.
 No archival collection can be scanned in full.

 - Expected turn-around time for duplication orders is between one to four weeks depending on the number of pages and complexity of the scans.
 Please plan accordingly.